sfc-gh-puneet-lakhanpal/ltr_model/README.md

 # LTR Model

-This repo contains a Snowflake notebook called `LTR model.ipynb` that builds a LTR model and deploys to SPCS for inferencing via model registry.
+This repo contains a Snowflake notebook called `LTR model.ipynb` that builds a Learning to Rank (LTR) model designed for personalized credit card offer recommendations and deploys to SPCS for inferencing via model registry.